Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Abstract

 \section{Abstract}

-Conditional Stochastic Optimization (CSO) covers a variety of applications ranging from meta-learning and causal inference to invariant learning.
-However, constructing unbiased gradient estimates in CSO is challenging due to the composition structure.
+Conditional stochastic optimization covers a variety of applications ranging from invariant learning and causal inference to meta-learning.
+However, constructing unbiased gradient estimators for such problems is challenging due to the composition structure.
 As an alternative, we propose a biased stochastic gradient descent (BSGD) algorithm and study the bias-variance tradeoff under different structural assumptions.
-We establish the sample complexities of BSGD for strongly convex, convex, and weakly convex objectives, under smooth and non-smooth conditions.
-We also provide matching lower bounds of BSGD for convex CSO objectives.
-Extensive numerical experiments are conducted to illustrate the performance of BSGD on robust logistic regression, model-agnostic meta-learning (MAML), and instrumental variable regression (IV).
+We establish the sample complexities of BSGD for strongly convex, convex, and weakly convex objectives under smooth and non-smooth conditions.
+Our lower bound analysis shows that the sample complexities of BSGD cannot be improved for general convex objectives and nonconvex objectives except for smooth nonconvex objectives with Lipschitz continuous gradient estimator.
+For this special setting, we propose an accelerated algorithm called biased SpiderBoost (BSpiderBoost) that matches the lower bound complexity.
+We further conduct numerical experiments on invariant logistic regression and model-agnostic meta-learning to illustrate the performance of BSGD and BSpiderBoost.